 For example, if a known drug dealer is simply walking down the street in the afternoon, there is no probable cause for any illegal activity.
 However if that known drug dealer is observed to be selling drugs, there may be probable cause to arrest or maybe at least search the suspect.

 When Probable Cause May Be Applied

+The factors involved in the application of probable cause vary depending on a given situation.
 Probable cause usage has to vary because the term itself does not specifically state what actions or activities would qualify as probable cause.
 The vagueness exists because crime and those with criminal intent do not announce their intentions or communicate the time and place of a planned crime.
-While bank robberies in cartoons can be identified by people running away from banks with bags emblazoned with money symbols, the ability to identify actual criminals proves to be much more difficult.
+Law enforcement must make a judgement that probable cause exists and then govern their actions accordingly.

 Since the Fourth Amendment of the United States Constitution and Tennessee law requires probable cause to exist of a potential crime, law enforcement officials must identify probable cause before they can investigate or arrest a suspect.
 Generally speaking, the probable cause would be the total amount of information or evidence of a crime available to law enforcement officials that confirms the possibility of a crime.